-Here’s a chapter from my newly published memoir Manic Kingdom describing my first encounter with such a stranger:
+Here’s a chapter from my book based on a true story, Manic Kingdom ,describing my first encounter with such a stranger:

 I awkwardly swing my leg up and off the bar and clumsily turn around.
 A massive black man is sitting on a bench behind me and hoggishly eating some kind of food with one hand while drenching it with a bottle of hot sauce from the other.
 His naked toes are dug into the sand and in between his feet is a large paper bag that looks like it might be a brown-bagged breakfast for a monster.
 I notice a black bag on the bench by his side and a black sweatshirt draped over it.
 He appears to be alone and has an air of pointlessness about him.
 That, combined with his over-used, wrinkled and stained brown bag, makes me think he’s a handsome homeless bum.